brazier-dev/hikari-flare/README.md

 - easy and powerful API for simple interactions
 - saves data between bot restarts by utilizing the components custom id

-*If you want to create complex components [hikari-miru](https://github.com/HyperGH/hikari-miru) may be a better choice.*
+*If you want to create complex component interactions [hikari-miru](https://github.com/HyperGH/hikari-miru) may be a better choice.*

 ## Example